ChicagoFireMedicAP/CFD_ITR_Tool/README.md

 # CFD_ITR_Tool
-Tool that scrapes and searches legacy in service training records from the old Share Point form
+Tool that scrapes and searches legacy in service training records from the old Share Point form.
+Born out of the state audit of old records.

 Training Record Lookup Tool

 This is a Python script that allows you to search and extract information from a specific Excel file containing CFD in service training records.
 It provides a graphical user interface (GUI) created using the tkinter library for user interaction.

 How to Use

 Select Excel File: Upon running the script, you will be prompted to select an Excel file containing the training records.
 The script assumes that the relevant data is stored in a sheet named 'ITRs' within the selected Excel file.

 Enter File Number: After selecting the Excel file, a dialog box will appear asking you to enter a "File Number."
 This file number is used to filter the training records based on the selected file number.